-Sunitinib
+Sunitinib (Sutent®)

 Sunitinib (Sutent®) is a targeted therapy drug.
 It is used to treat kidney cancer, gastrointestinal stromal tumours (GISTs) and pancreatic neuroendocrine tumours (PNETs).

-What is sunitinib?
+What is sunitinib (Sutent®)?

-Your doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.
+Your cancer doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.

-How sunitinib is given?
+How sunitinib is given

-During treatment you usually see a cancer doctor, a cancer nurse or specialist nurse, and a specialist pharmacist.
 This is who we mean when we mention doctor, nurse or pharmacist in this information.

 During treatment you will have regular blood samples taken.
 This is to check things such as:

-- the level of your blood cells
+• the level of your blood cells

-- how well your liver and kidneys are working.
+• how well your liver and kidneys are working.

 Taking sunitinib capsules